• Skip to primary navigation

 Aside from the small subset of people that genuinely need to eradicate H. pylori, the antibiotics for H. pylori will also reduce levels of bacteria typically found in SIBO and gastroenteritis - a risk factor for dyspepsia - and PPIs themselves are also antimicrobial.
 So, do they feel better because they eradicated H. pylori or because levels of other bacteria were reduced?
 We should also not discount the power of placebo.

 As a reminder, I have many clients who pinpoint a worsening in their health to their triple or quad therapy for H. pylori, so I urge you to think very carefully about trying to eradicate it if you don’t fit into the category of people for whom it does need to be eradicated.
-We know that the microbiome has a difficult time re-establishing itself after even one round of antibiotics - triple- and quad-therapy is a big hit to the microbiome and your health.
+We know that the microbiome has a difficult time re-establishing itself after even one round of antibiotics, so triple- and quad-therapy is a big hit to the microbiome and your health.

 Does H. pylori lower stomach acid?